-6 Recognising broadcasters' limited resources, and the time which can be involved in locating specific content, a reasonable estimate will generally involve identifying the period within a window of no greater than three hours.
-However, a reasonable estimate of the period may be significantly less where the content is more challenging to locate (eg a single comment or word).
+&lt;sup>6 Recognising broadcasters' limited resources, and the time which can be involved in locating specific content, a reasonable estimate will generally involve identifying the period within a window of no greater than 3 hours.
+However a reasonable estimate of the period may be significantly less where the content is more challenging to locate (ie a single comment or word).